 The last line invites the reader to create his own ending and that is just what we did.

-The Windblown Activity
+Windblown Preschool Book Activity

-To prepare for this activity, I traced and cut out the seven scraps from the story and put them aside.
-I placed a piece of white paper and glue stick on the table for my boys along with the book and invited my boys to read with me.
-My eldest and I had read the book once before, but it was brand new to my youngest.
+To prepare for this activity, I traced and cut out two sets of the seven scraps from the story and put them aside.
+I placed a piece of white paper and glue stick on the table for my boys along with the book and invited my boys to read with me. Â My eldest and I had read the book once before, but it was brand new to my youngest.

-As we read the book and each new piece blown onto a page, I placed the matching piece my sons’ papers.
+As we read the book and each new piece blown onto a page, I placed the matching piece on my sons’ papers.
 When the story was over, the boys had the same 7 pieces that were claimed by each of the animals, and eventually the wind.

 I then asked them to play around with the pieces and create their own creatures.
 My youngest set right to work, placing the pieces on the white paper and gluing them into place.